Cape Fear High School: Academy of Natural Sciences

 The Natural Science Academy is a program located at Cape Fear that acknowledges students for completing 7 or more sciences throughout their high school career while maintaining a 3.0 unweighted GPA average in these courses.

 Extracurricular organizations

 Marching band

 In 2014, the Cape Fear marching band placed 3rd (regardless of class) in the Bands of America Winston-Salem Regional Championship.

 Winter guard

-The Cape Fear winter guard placed 18th in the Scholastic World division of the WGI Color Guard World Championship Semi-finals in 2017 and 20th in 2018.
+The Cape Fear winter guard placed 18th in the Scholastic World division of the Winter Guard International Color Guard World Championship Semi-finals in 2017 and 20th in 2018.

 NJROTC

 In 2016, the Cape Fear NJROTC placed 15th in the NJROTC Nationals Drill Championship.

+Shooting

+In October 11, 15-year-old Catilyn Abercrombie, was shot in the neck with a rifle by fellow student, 15-year-old Charles Underwood, at Cape Fear High School.
+She was hospitalized for two months in a serious condition.
+Underwood was arrested and charged with attempted murder.
+He was convicted of attempted first-degree murder and sentenced to fifteen years in prison.
+Abercrombie was not believed by prosecutors and police to be the intended victim, as the round was meant for someone whom Underwood had a beef with.
+Abercrombie had settled with a North Carolina court for $2 million.

 Demographics

 The demographic breakdown of the 1,422 students enrolled in 2020–2021 was as follows: